 Extending out from the openings in the ITER vacuum vessel (or "ports") are components called port stub extensions that will be welded to the vacuum vessel sectors before the assembly of the main vessel in the pit.
 The first completed port stub extension—for upper port #12—has successfully passed pressure and helium leak tightness tests.

 This 20-tonne component will ''fit'' onto upper port #12.
 Following final machining and testing, it will be shipped to Korea to be welded to vacuum vessel sector 6.

-There was tangible tension among the observers assembled at the test stand when the pressure gauge reached the 3.78 MPa mark.
+The tension was tangible as observers assembled at the test stand saw the pressure gauge reach the 3.78 MPa mark.

 Would there be any trace of pressurized water escaping the system?
 The tolerances on the massive double-wall stainless steel structure were tight, the welding a challenge.
 After half an hour of mandated holding time, with all eyes on the gauge, there was a collective sigh of relief.
 The full pressure test of ITER's first completed upper port stub extension (#12) had been completed successfully.